MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

    :default: ``hardware`` (if supported) or ``none``

-   Specifies which mixer should be used for this audio output: the hardware mixer (available for ALSA, OSS, PulseAudio and, PipeWire), the software mixer or no mixer (``none``).
+   Specifies which mixer should be used for this audio output: the hardware mixer (available for ALSA, OSS, PulseAudio and PipeWire), the software mixer or no mixer (``none``).

 Files